Science / Mathematics Division

 • Preparatory courses to support pre-professional and transfer curricula

-Course offerings include Basic Mathematics Skills, Elementary Technical Mathematics, Technical Mathematics II, Mathematics for Allied Health, Mathematics for Business, Intermediate Algebra, Mathematics Explorations, Mathematics for Elementary Teachers I, College Algebra, Trigonometry and Analytical Geometry, Math Applications in Engineering Technology, Introduction to Statistics, Precalculus, Mathematics for Elementary Teachers II, Calculus I, Calculus II, Introduction to Linear Algebra, Calculus III and Introduction to Differential Equations.
+Course offerings include Basic Mathematics Skills, Beginning Algebra, Elementary Technical Mathematics, Technical Mathematics II, Mathematics for Allied Health, Mathematics for Business, Intermediate Algebra, Mathematics Explorations, Mathematics for Elementary Teachers I, College Algebra, Trigonometry and Analytical Geometry, Introduction to Statistics, Precalculus, Mathematics for Elementary Teachers II, Calculus I, Calculus II, Introduction to Linear Algebra, Calculus III and Introduction to Differential Equations.

 Career Options

-There are numerous careers in mathematics and related fields, such as actuarial science, accounting, elementary, secondary and higher education, consulting, among many others.
+There are numerous careers in mathematics and related fields, such as actuarial science; accounting; elementary, secondary and higher education; and consulting.

 Transfer Options

-To access information about the mathematics, general engineering and other transfer pathways, go to the Transfer Options section of the college catalog.
+To access information about the mathematics, general engineering and other transfer pathways, go to the Transfer Pathways section of the college catalog.

 MCCC offers an Introduction to Meteorology and Climate course.
 This course provides an introduction to atmospheric processes that create daily weather patterns.
 Students study topics such as heat and energy, daily and seasonal temperatures, humidity, cloud development and precipitation types, air pressure and winds, development of pressure systems and fronts, weather forecasting and severe weather.
 Additionally, special emphasis is placed on local weather patterns, climatology and climate change.